Caxtus/OC_Projet5_CategorizeQuestions/README.md

 # OC_Projet5_CategorizeQuestions
-OpenClassroom Projetc - Machine Learning Engineer - Categorize questions with StackOverflow
+OpenClassroom Project - Machine Learning Engineer - Categorize questions with StackOverflow

 ## I. The datasets
 In this project, 3 datasets are used.